On The Merits Of A Burgundy Manicure

 Advertisement

 Beyond that, I recalled Hailey Bieber wearing a very similar shade of dark purple in a recent "fall things" Instagram dump.
-Shortly after, I saw NYC-based influencer and content creator Ella Rose sitting at an outdoor restaurant in SoHo styled in a very trendy fall ensemble — a long-sleeved black turtleneck and moss-green corduroy — with a dark polish that hits that black-purple-red blend.
+Shortly after, I saw NYC-based influencer and content creator Ella Rose sitting at an outdoor restaurant in SoHo styled in a very trendy ensemble, with a dark polish that hits that black-purple-red blend.

 While I myself tend to gravitate more towards a candy-apple red as opposed to anything with an eggplant undertone, a maroon shade felt fated.
 Also, I recently read a Vogue Beauty profile on Simone I. Smith, the founder of S.I.S.
 Luxe Nail Lacquer, wherein she convinced me that purple can be neutral.
 "Purple is always my go-to colour because I think purple is almost like a neutral colour," she explained.
 "It has to be like a dark purple, you can really wear dark purple with everything."